 Demand for OCTG is directly influenced by the demand growth for fossil fuels.
 In simple terms, the more wells drilled, the more OCTG is required.
 In the short term, oil price volatility affects the demand for OCTG, as fewer wells are drilled during the industry downturn.
 Deep, horizontal, sour gas and offshore wells are the key drivers for OCTG demand.
 Since those types of wells require a higher grade of OCTG, the growth of OCTG demand will be around higher grades, premium connection and sour services products.
 With the absence of global data on wells length, the closest demand indicator for OCTG is the drilling rig utilization.

 Over the last several years up until early 2015, the global market for OCTG was growing by around 5% annually.
-However, OCTG market is going through an unprecedented cycle, which is probably the most challenging in the last 30 years.
-Demand for OCTG has been slowing down in 2015 and contracted by around 38% (from 17.7m tonnes to 11m tonnes), with further slides in 2016 and 2017 around 20%.
-Reduced drilling activity and de-stocking of existing OCTG inventory are the key direct drivers that lowered the demand.
+However, between 2015 and 1028, OCTG market went through an unprecedented cycle, which was probably the most challenging in the last 30 years.
+Demand for OCTG slowed down in 2015 and contracted by around 38% with further slides in 2016 and 2017 around 20%.
+Reduced drilling activity and de-stocking of OCTG inventory were the key direct drivers that lowered the demand.
 Just think of it - 50% drop in OCTG demand in 2-3 years.

 Approximate worldwide demand/consumption of OCTG is illustrated below.